Azure/osdu-developer/README.md

 ### Optional Feature Flags

-Customize your OSDU deployment by enabling these optional features based on your specific requirements:
+Customize your resources by enabling these optional features based on your specific requirements:

 #### Feature: Pod Subnet